pitt500/OnlineStoreTCA/README.md

 ### Collection of states

-What about if we have multiple states and we need to manage them?
-TCA also have great support for that.
+What about having multiple states to manage?, TCA also have great support for that.

-First, we need to hold a list of (Product) states using IdentifiedArray:
+As a first step, we need to hold a list of (Product) states using IdentifiedArray instead of a regular array:
 ```swift
 struct ProductListDomain {
     struct State: Equatable {